Thinking about

 Want to know what’s right for you?

-When you call Navigator, a Care Specialist will talk through your situation.
+When you call Navigator, a Clinician will talk through your situation.
 Together, we will explore the best options for you — covered by your insurance — which is a great first step toward a brighter future.
-It costs nothing to use Navigator's services.
+Our clinicians will help determine if Navigator's services and support will meet your needs and how to best use your insurance benefits to get the right care.

-Image of a woman speaking with a Care Specialist at Navigator to explore options for substance use treatment
+Image of a woman speaking with a clinician at Navigator to explore options for substance use treatment

 Different programs for different needs